-The simulation scenario covers the Lisbon urban area.
-This area is served by 500 fixed nodes and the mobile infrastructure comprises the same number of nodes.
-Two queries were tested, Q1 and Q2, covering respectively 6.25% and 25% of the overall simulation area (cf. Definition 3).
+Two queries were tested for each node density, Q1 and Q2, covering respectively 6.25% and 25% of the overall simulation area (cf. Definition 3).
 Both were placed on a high mobile node density area.
-The set of metrics captured was averaged over 10 runs, corresponding to different fixed node placements, and compared to a centralized processing architecture, where GPS data is received and processed by a central node.
+The set of metrics captured was averaged over 10 runs, corresponding to different fixed node placements.

-Workload Distribution One of the purposes of the experimental evaluation was to determine how the effort required to evaluate a query is spread among the fixed nodes.
+1) Workload Distribution: One of the purposes of the experimental evaluation was to determine how the effort required to evaluate a query is spread among the fixed nodes.
 For that, workload is measured as the number of data acquisition and aggregation events occurring and processed at each fixed node.
-Specifically, the former pertains to the number of GPS sensor readings received and processed

-Fig. 2: Snapshot of the traffic simulation showing congested mobile nodes in red by the acquiring node, while the latter refers to the number of inputs handled by the global aggregation stage and corresponds to the updates received for each segment aggregated by that node.
+Specifically, the former pertains to the number of GPS sensor readings received and processed by the acquiring node, while the latter refers to the number of inputs handled by the global aggregation stage and corresponds to the updates received for each segment aggregated by that node.
 To derive a total workload at each node, the two are added with equal weights.